How Do I Get Started?

 Core Knowledge is still in the process of releasing materials for grades 6-8.
 Given the limited timeline information that is publicly available from CK, I anticipate materials will be available as follows:

-- 8th Grade: CK has acknowledged they are activity working on 8th grade materials including the Survey of World History that will comprise the 8th grade CKHG curriculum.
+- 8th Grade: CK has acknowledged they are actively working on 8th grade materials including the Survey of World History that will comprise the 8th grade CKHG curriculum.
 At this time however, only the first few units of CKSci and CK Math are available.
 For practical reasons, I will likely hold off on producing 8th grade support materials until all of either the CKLA or CKHG curriculum is released.
 It is simply too difficult to schedule lessons or provide meaningful preparation guidance when big chunks are still missing.

 - Note: The CK American History curriculum is officially scheduled for 7th grade on CK’s Scope and Sequence document.
 However, it is also educationally appropriate to use with a typical 8th grade student.
 CK’s middle school curriculum is quite rigorous and so there is some flexibility in terms of whether you use the American History curriculum in 7th or 8th grade.
-Support materials for that curriculum should be available here at HSWP August 2022.
+Support materials for that curriculum should be available here at HSWP late October.

 Core Knowledge has recently released an updated Scope and Sequence document which outlines what topics are covered by subject and grade level.
 That document is helpful for viewing what the still-to-be-released units for science will cover.
 You can access that document here by clicking here.